Clarifications on Zoning

 re-endorsed the position held explicitly since 2017 by the Banjup Residents Group that the rural character and amenity of Banjup should be protected and not severely damaged by encroaching urban and commercial developments as rural Jandakot and Treeby had been.

 The WAPC’s proposed Amendment 1437 to urbanise Lot 709 could mark the beginning of a series of piecemeal initiatives that erode Banjup’s amenity and rural character.
 The construction of 900 houses would generate an estimated 9,000 additional vehicle movements per day on Banjup’s roads—without even accounting for traffic from the Lake Treeby development.
-What impact will this have on residents of Hebble Loop, who may soon find themselves living next to 900 new neighbours?
+What impact will this have on residents of Hebble Loop and streets south, who may soon find themselves living next to 900 new neighbours?

 We’ve seen this pattern before.
 Between 2010 and 2020, rural landowners in Jandakot and Treeby experienced a near-total loss of amenity due to escalating traffic on Jandakot Road and rapid development in Piara Waters, Calleya, and the Airport commercial precincts.
 In a 2017 survey conducted by the City of Cockburn, 80% of BRG members in those areas supported rezoning—not because they welcomed urbanisation, but because their properties had become undesirable and difficult to sell.